Nexis-Network/homepage/content/docs/serverless/serverless-driver.md

 ## When to use the neon function vs Pool or Client

-The Exzo Network serverless driver supports the `neon` function for queries over HTTP, and `Pool` and `Client` constructors for querying over WebSockets.
+The Nexis Network serverless driver supports the `neon` function for queries over HTTP, and `Pool` and `Client` constructors for querying over WebSockets.

 ### The neon function